I used to own two ferocious dogs, a Doberman Pinscher, and a Rottweiler. These dogs were so brutal and confident that they could take on a Tiger.

 It is equally a protest against all forms of maltreatment from other Nigeria’s security personnel, such as the Military, Customs, Immigration, Road Safety, etc. In short, it is a protest against bad governance in Nigeria.

 However, ending the operations of SARS would not change the mindset of the personnel of the Nigerian police force (NPF).
-Changing SARS to SWAT is a change of nomenclature, the personnel remain the NPF.
+Changing SARS to SWAT is a change of nomenclature, the personnel remains the NPF.

 Finally, the tigers have tested human blood and it tastes good to them.
 And that means humans are in trouble.